olanrewajudavid/DevopsProjects/5_SHELL_SCRIPTING-Project/README.md

 # INTRODUCTION TO SHELL SCRIPTING AND USER INPUT
  ## **This project demonstrate the syntax and usage of shell scripting.

- ## MODULE A - SHELL SCRIPTING SYTAX ELEMENT
+ ## A - SHELL SCRIPTING SYNTAX ELEMENT

 ## Firstly, make a shecript file that is executable using the following commands: